Postdoctoral Researcher and Lecturer

 For the past three years after finishing my doctorate, I’ve been studying how personal lives are intertwined with wider configurations of belonging with families, friends and other intimates, and how structural aspects and agency together contribute to the unfolding of the ways in which people are related to others.
 I have written papers on family relations, intimacy and the relational organization of close relationships; and theoretical and methodological work on sociological categories, relationality and belonging.
 The realization of how fragmented and differentiated the settings for many people’s significant relations and safety nets were, got me interested in studying localities as settings for significant bonds.
 Some neighborhoods make strong claims about ”the local” and the sense of community, but does it mean in the practice?
 Do people know each other, do things together and help each other out?
 How dense or differentiatied along the social categories are such local bonds and where are their boundaries?
 How do bonds and communal goods form?
 Who can and who cannot belong?
-How collective or differentiated are people’s local and other belongings, especially in the context of urban diversity?
+What does ”local” mean in the context of urban diversity?
 Does local belonging protect people in vulnerable phases of lives?